szabgab/rust.code-maven.com/pages/calculator.md

 ---
-title: Building a command line calculator in Rust (draft)
+title: Building a command line calculator in Rust
 timestamp: 2023-11-08T14:30:01
 description: A short tutorial on writing a command line calculator in Rust.
 tags: